Posted by Paul Wells on March 30, 2019

 So why the deception and false claims?
 The answer is obvious – “necessity.”
 In a closed primary state (traditional or 3R) all unaffiliated voters are excluded.
 Voter exclusion wasn’t a big issue in the past, but as the number of Independent voters has grown, the issue has grown with them.
 In the upcoming 2020 U.S. presidential primary, voter exclusion has the potential to eclipse all other issues.
 The press may not report on it – but Independent voters will be thinking about it.
 Major party supporters are desperate to claim that election reform isn’t needed because we already have free elections – we don’t.

-Oregon may lead the nation in voter exclusion.
+The state of Oregon is one of the leaders in voter exclusion.
 As of February 2019, (according to official published reports) Oregon had over 2.7 million registered voters.
 Nearly 1.1 million (40%) of these voters aren’t affiliated with either major party.
 By law, all 1.1 million of these voters will receive a blank ballot for the office of U.S. President in the 2020 primary election.

 You can’t force voters to join a party as a precondition to full voting rights, and you can’t disenfranchise that many voters and expect no pushback.
 For the major parties, the issue of voter exclusion is a train wreck in slow motion.
 They can see it coming, but they can’t stop it – there’s too much momentum.
 By 2028, the number of unaffiliated Oregon voters receiving blank presidential primary ballots could easily be over 50%.